 Step-by-Step COMPASS Test Preparation Guide

-Though COMPASS testing does not have a pass or fail score criterion, the COMPASS test scores play a vital role in deciding the academic path you might take up.
+Though the COMPASS test does not have a pass or fail score criterion, the scores play a vital role in deciding the academic path you might take up.
 The test content and questions are designed to measure and check college-readiness of applicants in various subject areas.
-Though COMPASS testing does not endorse any special preparation for taking the test, it is ideal you give your best performance and thus justify the test purpose.
-Learn more about how to go about your COMPASS test preparation here.
+Though the test does not endorse any special preparation for taking the test, it is ideal you give your best performance and thus justify the test purpose.
+Learn more about how to go about your test preparation here.

 What is the COMPASS Test?

-The COMPASS is a customizable, computerized package of untimed tests.
+It is a customizable, computerized package of untimed tests.
 Different subjects/domain areas like writing skills, reading skills, and Mathematics are included in this test.
 Many higher education institutions and colleges in the United States make use of this testing to analyze their students’ skills and academic levels, and then place them in appropriate college-level courses.
-The tests included in the COMPASS testing are:
+The tests included are: